rx-angular/rx-angular/libs/template/docs/render-strategies.md

 ### Detach Strategy

-This strategy behaves the same as the local strategy.
+In terms of rendering, this strategy behaves the same as the local strategy.
-The detach strategy detaches the component from Angulars change detection.
+Using this strategy will [`detach`](https://angular.io/api/core/ChangeDetectorRef#detach) the affected view from Angulars change-detection tree.
-With every new value it re-attaches the component/embedded view to the change detection, renders the new value and detaches again.
+In order to render changes properly, it re-attaches the view to the change detection tree before any rendering happens, and detaches it again after changes got rendered.

 If a component is detached the input bindings will still receive values.
 Also the internal logic will work as expected including the use of `ViewChild`.